 We do nares and palate surgeries on brachycephalic breeds here at Family Pet Clinic of Redondo Beach.
 Most bulldogs coming in these days have airway issues, which is secondary to very poor breeding practices, unfortunately.
 The surgical risks are moderate—on rare occasion a patient needs overnight “babysitting” after surgery in order to receive a little more oxygen and monitoring.
 We are confident that the benefits of surgery far out-weigh the risks of anesthesia.
 Our patients usually wake up from surgery actually breathing better virtually instantaneously.

 For the stenotic nares surgery, we use a #11 surgical blade to cut a deep wedge of tissue from the lateral nasal folds.
 We place a few absorbable sutures that will fall out on their own in a few weeks.
 The surgery sites often look a little “crusty” and lose their pigment for a few weeks and then re-pigment again once the sutures fall out.
 The surgery site is sometimes itchy so we recommend a cone for the first 2 weeks or so until the nose is no longer itchy.
-Check out our before and after photos on our facebook page and website.

 For the elongated soft palate resection surgery (“staphylectomy”) we use a radiosurgery cutting device—the excess soft palate tissue is removed via high frequency sound waves, which allows for minimal anesthesia time and almost no bleeding.
 We place 3-5 tiny sutures in the oral mucosa which seems to hasten healing time.
 The recovery is apparently almost “instantaneous” and the dogs go home ready to eat and drink.

 After - Stenotic Nares Surgery